 - Slice potatoes into small circles about 1/4 inch thick.

 - Lightly coat the potato slices with oil (or spray for 3 seconds with cooking spray).

 - Arrange slices on a baking sheet in a single layer.
-Bake in the oven at 450 degrees for 25-30 minutes, depending on desired darkness.
+Bake in the oven at 450 degrees F for 25 to 30 minutes, depending on desired darkness.

 - Meanwhile, add ground turkey and chili powder to a skillet.
-Cook, stirring over medium heat (300 in an electric skillet) for 8-10 minutes or until turkey browns.
+Cook, stirring over medium heat (300 degrees F in an electric skillet) for 8 to10 minutes or until turkey browns.

 - Remove potatoes from the oven.

-- Transfer baked potatoes to a casserole dish or an oven-safe dish.
+- Transfer baked potatoes to an oven-safe dish.
 Top with turkey and sprinkle with cheese.
 Put back in the oven to melt the cheese, about 2 minutes.

 - Refrigerate leftovers within 2 hours.

 - No ground turkey?
 Use beans, scrambled tofu or any ground meat or poultry.

 - Try other toppings, such as guacamole or reduced-fat sour cream or plain yogurt.